-Some famous monolingual world leaders
+Some (in)famous monolingual world leaders

-3. Scott Morrison (Australia) – English
+1. Scott Morrison (Australia): English

-4. Alberto Fernandez (Argentina) – Spanish
+2. Alberto Fernandez (Argentina): Spanish

-5. Jair Bolsonaro (Brazil) – Brazilian Portuguese
+3. Jair Bolsonaro (Brazil): Brazilian Portuguese

-6. Andrés Manuel López Obrador (Mexico) – Spanish
+7. Andrés Manuel López Obrador (Mexico): Spanish

-At NaTakallam, our experience has shown us that learning a language doesn’t stop at syntax.
-Learning a language provides much more than words – it opens doors to new cultures, builds empathy, and fosters intercultural understanding.
-Multilingualism can provide an avenue for conflict prevention and diplomacy, helping avoid misunderstandings, and perhaps even prevent wars and conflict from escalating.
+At NaTakallam, language doesn’t stop at syntax.
+It opens doors to new cultures, builds empathy, and fosters intercultural understanding.
+Multilingualism can provide an avenue for effective communication, conflict prevention and diplomacy, helping avoid misunderstandings, and perhaps even prevent wars and conflict from escalating.

 Some famous multilingual world leaders